Tie Xuan: Fight against the Yan army

 Zhu Di himself launched his troops again.
 The offensive was set and determined, but after less than two days, he abandoned it and departed.
 He believed that only by taking Jinan could he cut off the north-south passage.
 On the spot, he delimited the boundary and guard.
 It was not difficult for the Yingtianfu (the Nanjing-based government of the Jianwen Emperor) to take it.
 Consequently, he took advantage of Li Jinglong's dash.
 With all his strength, he attacked, thinking that he must attack and seize Jinan.
-Because of Tie Xuan, he failed and he was frustrated.
+Because of Tie Xuan, he failed, and he was frustrated.
 The Jianwen Emperor heard this and was very pleased.
 He dispatched an official to go and show appreciation, to bestow gold, to confer upon him the title "the third" (三世).
 Tie Xuan entered the palace to pay his respects and offer thanks.
-The Jianwen emperor again honored him with a banquet and reception.
+The Jianwen Emperor again honored him with a banquet and reception.
 All of Tie Xuan's suggestions were imposed and adopted.
 Tie Xuan was promoted to the Shandong left minister position in its government.
 In the 12th month of that year, he was promoted to an official in the Ministry of War.
 The Jianwen Emperor replaced Sheng Yong with Li Jinglong as General of Yan, and he assigned Tie Xuan to participate in military affairs.
 That winter, Sheng Yong defeated Zhu Di at Dongchang and beheaded his general, Zhang Yu.
 Zhu Di fled back to Beiping (now Beijing).
-Since then, the Yan troops all went via Xuzhou, Pei County, to go south.
+Since then, the Yan troops have all gone via Xuzhou, Pei County, to go south.
 They would not dare again to go via Shandong.

-As the Yan troops day by day advanced, the Jianwen Emperor ordered the Liaodong military official Yang Wen to command 100,000 troops to go ahead and link up with Tie Xuan, to break off the Yan troop's escape route.
+As the Yan troops advanced day by day, the Jianwen Emperor ordered the Liaodong military official Yang Wen to command 100,000 troops to go ahead and link up with Tie Xuan, to break off the Yan troop's escape route.
 Yang Wen's army arrived at Zhigu (in Tianjin), and was defeated by the Yan General Song Gui; not one of them arrived in Jinan.
-In the fourth month of the fourth year of Jianwen (1402), the Yan army, at the south of the Xiaohe River, the central army fought Tie Xuan and the various generals and beheaded many.
-Both sides linked up to fight at Lingbi, but the pacification soldiers were dispersed and captured.
+In the fourth month of the fourth year of Jianwen (1402), the Yan army fought against the central army in the south of the Xiaohe River, and Tie Xuan and the generals had some successes.
+Both sides linked up to fight at Lingbi, but Ping An and other soldiers were dispersed and captured.
 After this, Sheng Yong was also defeated.
 The Yan troops crossed the river, and attacked Tie Xuan's soldiers stationed at Huaishang.
 That army was also defeated.